briancohan/fds_benchmarks/README.md

 The `benchmark` directory contains modules to help keep the appearance of the [Jupyter Notebook](https://jupyter.org/) clean.

+Click [here](https://nbviewer.jupyter.org/github/briancohan/fds_benchmarks/blob/main/Explore.ipynb) to explore the interactive charts.
-Click [here](https://mybinder.org/v2/gh/briancohan/fds_benchmarks/HEAD?filepath=Explore.ipynb) to explore the analysis interactively (this may take a few moments to start).
+Click [here](https://mybinder.org/v2/gh/briancohan/fds_benchmarks/HEAD?filepath=Explore.ipynb) if you would like to play with the data yourself (this may take a few moments to start).

 # Preview of results

 Below is a very brief overview of what is laid out in the analysis.
-Please checkout the [full analysis](https://mybinder.org/v2/gh/briancohan/fds_benchmarks/HEAD?filepath=Explore.ipynb) for more information including interactive charts.
+Please checkout the [full analysis](https://nbviewer.jupyter.org/github/briancohan/fds_benchmarks/blob/main/Explore.ipynb) for more information including interactive charts.

 ## Summary of Computational Power